AndreSacilotto/PolyPartitionCS/README.md

 ## NOTICEABLE CODE CHANGES

-- Originally designed for use with Godot4 C#, it supports up to .NET 9.
+- Originally designed for use with Godot4 C#, and using C#12 it will not work for lower versions.

 - Structure has been modified; classes are now more isolated.